anboru/OpenStreetMap-data-wrangling/README.md

 # OpenStreetMap-data-wrangling
-Extraction and cleaning of Sunnyvale street data from OpenStreetMap
+The goal is to extract and clean Sunnyvale street data from Open Street Map.
+After data were extracted as xml (osm) file, I used Python to analyze address parts.